 Improper Loading or Cargo Shifting

 Accidents can occur if the cargo on a train is improperly loaded or secured.
-If the weight distribution is incorrect or cargo is not adequately restrained, it can lead to imbalances that cause derailments or accidents.
+If the weight distribution is incorrect or cargo is not adequately restrained, imbalances can lead to derailments or accidents.
 This is particularly relevant for freight trains carrying hazardous materials, as an incident can result in spills or explosions, endangering lives and the environment.

 Infrastructure Issues